-UW running back Salvon Ahmed hopes to wow NFL with his speed at Combine
+UW running back Salvon Ahmed hopes to wow the NFL with his speed at the combine

-INDIANAPOLIS — Turns out, when Huskies running back Salvon Ahmed was captured saying “we’ll see you guys next year for a bigger season’’ following Washington’s Las Vegas Bowl game win in a video posted to UW’s twitter page, he already knew what next year would entail.
+INDIANAPOLIS — Turns out, when UW running back Salvon Ahmed said “we’ll see you guys next year for a bigger season’’ after the Huskies’ Las Vegas Bowl win in a video posted to the team’s Twitter page, he already knew what next year would entail.

-Despite that statement, which could have been taken as Ahmed anticipating seeing UW fans again in 2020, he is instead now preparing for the NFL, one of seven Huskies taking part in the Scouting Combine this week.
+Despite that statement, which could’ve been interpreted as Ahmed announcing his return to UW in 2020, he is instead now preparing for the NFL as one of seven Huskies taking part in the NFL combine this week.

-Ahmed got the invite after he publicly declared for the draft on Jan.
-3, roughly two weeks following UW’s 38-7 win over Boise State.
+Ahmed received his invite after publicly declaring for the draft Jan.
+3, roughly two weeks after UW’s 38-7 win over Boise State.

-But during his session with the media here Wednesday morning, the former Juanita High standout said it was a decision that had been a long time coming.
+But during his session with the media in Indianapolis on Wednesday morning, the former Juanita High standout said it was a decision that had been a long time coming.

-“Kind of going into the bowl game I knew that was going to be my decision to get out of there,’’ Ahmed said.
+“Kind of going into the bowl game I knew that was going to be my decision to get out of there,” Ahmed said.
 “I talked to my parents about it prior to that, I talked to coaches about it, family, high school coaches, everyone.
 I kind of let everyone know.
 No one made the choice for me.
-I made the choice for myself.’’
+I made the choice for myself.”

 The choice was made in part because Ahmed said he felt he had met all of his goals at UW, particularly during a junior season in which he rushed for 1,020 yards on 188 carries with 11 touchdowns and was named honorable mention All-Pac-12.